pongsakorn-onnim/SQL_projects/Shopping Trends Analysis/README.md

 # Recommendations
 - **Product Recommendation**
-	- **Focus on clothing**: **Prioritize the clothing category** since it has the highest total sales whether by expanding the clothing selection, running promotions, or improving the shopping experience for this category.
+	- **Focus on clothing:** **Prioritize the clothing category** since it has the highest total sales whether by expanding the clothing selection, running promotions, or improving the shopping experience for this category.
-	- **Seasonal marketing**: While sales are consistent across seasons, **consider targeted promotions on specific categories during peak seasons**.
+	- **Seasonal marketing:** While sales are consistent across seasons, **consider targeted promotions on specific categories during peak seasons**.
 For example, highlight outerwear during winter and swimwear during summer.

 - **Customer Acquisition and Retention**
-	- **Target high-value customers**: Males tend to spend more, so **consider targeted marketing campaigns to acquire more male customers**.
+	- **Target high-value customers:** Males tend to spend more, so **consider targeted marketing campaigns to acquire more male customers**.
 However, don't neglect female customers, investigate why they might be spending less and see if there are opportunities to improve their shopping experience.
-	- **Reward loyal customers**: The analysis shows a decrease in purchase frequency for repeat customers. **Implement loyalty programs** or targeted promotions to incentivize repeat purchases.
+	- **Reward loyal customers:** The analysis shows a decrease in purchase frequency for repeat customers. **Implement loyalty programs** or targeted promotions to incentivize repeat purchases.

 - **Location Strategies**
-	- **Optimize store placement**: While Montana has the most customers, Alaska has the highest average purchase amount.
+	- **Optimize store placement:** While Montana has the most customers, Alaska has the highest average purchase amount.
 Analyze if there are opportunities to expand stores in **high-spending locations** or tailor marketing efforts to these areas.

  - **Payment Processing**
- 	- **Offer a variety of payment options**: The analysis highlights popular payment methods like PayPal and Credit Card.
+ 	- **Offer a variety of payment options:** The analysis highlights popular payment methods like PayPal and Credit Card.
 Ensure these options are available and consider incorporating additional popular methods to cater to customer preferences.